vendrhub/vendr-documentation/content/payment-providers/adyen/1.0.0/adyen-checkout/getting-started/installation.md

 ---
 title: Installation
-description: Documentation for the Stripe Checkout (One Time) payment provider for Vendr, the eCommerce solution for Umbraco v8+
+description: Documentation for the Adyen Checkout (One Time) payment provider for Vendr, the eCommerce solution for Umbraco v8+
 ---

-There are currently two ways to install the Stripe payment provider for Vendr into your solution.
+There are currently two ways to install the Adyen payment provider for Vendr into your solution.
 Using the Umbraco package distribution, installed via the Umbraco back-office, or using our NuGet packages, installed directly into your projects code base via the NuGet Package Manager.
 Where possible, it is our recommendation to use the NuGet packages as these allow a great level of ease/control when upgrading later on.

 ## Umbraco Package Installation

-To install the Stripe payment provider Umbraco package, you will need to download the package file manually from the Vendr package page on the [Umbraco Developer Portal](https://our.umbraco.com/packages/website-utilities/vendr/).
-On this page, scroll down to the **Package Files** section and locate the Stripe payment provider package, clicking it to initiate a download.
+To install the Adyen payment provider Umbraco package, you will need to download the package file manually from the Vendr package page on the [Umbraco Developer Portal](https://our.umbraco.com/packages/website-utilities/vendr/).
+On this page, scroll down to the **Package Files** section and locate the Adyen payment provider package, clicking it to initiate a download.

 ![Umbraco package files list](/media/screenshots/package-files-list.png)